+- (g) Land and Right-of Way Acquisition -- this has been exempted by the Commissioners' Court from competitive bidding.

+- (h) Sole Source Items -- an item available from only one source may be purchased without competitive bidding, with the approval of the Commissioners' Court, as provided in Section VII, F, p.23-24.

+- (i) Equipment Maintenance Services -- Maintenance is arranged through the Purchasing Department as described in Section VII, G, p.24.

 - (3) Exemptions from the Requisition / Purchase Order Process The following are exceptions to purchase orders and the Requests of Payment are processed directly by the Auditor's Office:

 - · Utilities, building rental, insurance premiums, professional services,

-- purchases from annual contracts for road materials, fuel, inmate jail meals,
+- · purchases from annual contracts for road materials, fuel, inmate jail meals,

 - · attorney's vouchers,

-- $\cdot$ foster parents,
+- · foster parents,

-- $\cdot$ court related expenditures, bailiff uniforms, court reporter supplies
+- · court related expenditures, bailiff uniforms, court reporter supplies

-- $\cdot$ routine duty travel,
+- · routine duty travel,

-- $\cdot$ long distance trunk lines,
+- · long distance trunk lines,

 - · travel, meals, and lodging,

 - · appropriations to other governments,

 - · RSVP mileage

-- $\cdot$ Training and seminars
+- · Training and seminars

-- $\cdot$ Quantum Merit
+- · Ouantum Merit

 - · Risk Management claims

 - · Purchases not required by statue to be processed by the Purchasing Agent